adamhb/DS421_proj/analysis_1987_fires.md

 Whats the distribution of changes in the fractional area of tree cover between 2016 and 1992 for the patches in our sample?
-Below we see that most patches did not change their area of tree cover, while some accumulated more tree cover and other accumulated less.
+Below we see that most patches did not change their area of tree cover, while some accumulated tree cover and some lost tree cover.

     #Calculating the patch-level dependent variable (% change in tree cover)
     patch_level_percent_change_in_forest_cover <- df %>%